lamegaton/lamegaton.github.io/notebook/html-css/index.md

+---
-# Make a birthday cake with CSS and HTML
+title: Make a birthday cake with CSS and HTML
+---

 https://codepen.io/lamegaton/pen/WNwmxoM